xiaohai2016/CluPy/README.md

 The framework intelligently takes care of cleaning up of stale/unused data to ensure the healthy of the [Redis](https://redis.io/) cluster.

-## Reliable Flow Coordinate & Synchronization
+## Reliable Flow Coordination & Synchronization

 This is achieved by relying and exposing capabilities from well tested [Zookeeper](https://zookeeper.apache.org/) clusters.

-## Highly Parallel Depp Learning Libraries and TensorFlow Integration
+## Highly Parallel Deep Learning Libraries and TensorFlow Integration

 Being planned.